What Retirement Savings Benchmarks Should You Consider?

 Managing Loans and Withdrawals

-Many 401(k) plans let participants borrow from their accounts to buy homes, pay education or medical expenses, or prevent eviction or mortgage default.
+Many 401(k) plans let participants borrow from their retirement accounts to buy homes, pay for education or medical expenses, or prevent eviction or mortgage default.
 Generally, you may be allowed to borrow up to half your vested balance up to a maximum of $50,000 or less if you have other outstanding 401(k) loans.

 Potential advantages of 401(k) loans:

 - You won’t need a credit check.
-This may be particularly important if your credit score is less than optimal.

 - Interest rates are generally low compared with most consumer loans.